Athletics at the 2000 Summer Olympics – Men's 800 metres: Qualification

 Each National Olympic Committee was permitted to enter up to three athletes that had run 1:46.30 or faster during the qualification period.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-If an NOC had no athletes that qualified under that standard, one athlete that had run 1:47.20 or faster could be entered.
+If a NOC had no athletes that qualified under that standard, one athlete that had run 1:47.20 or faster could be entered.

 Competition format

 The men's 800 metres again used a three-round format, the most common format since 1912 though there had been variations.
 The "fastest loser" system introduced in 1964 was used for the first two rounds.
 There were eight first-round heats, each with 7 or 8 athletes; the top two runners in each heat as well as the next eight fastest overall advanced to the semifinals.
 There were three semifinals with 8 athletes each (except that one had an extra runner due to an advancement by obstruction rule in the first round); the top two runners in each semifinal and the next two fastest overall advanced to the eight-man final.